My favorite recipe for how to make authentic, fresh, delicious Spanish gazpacho.

 - optional garnishes: homemade croutons, chopped fresh herbs, a drizzle of olive oil, or any leftover chopped gazpacho ingredients

-- Refrigerate in a sealed container for 4 hours, or until completely chilled.
+- Chill.
+Refrigerate in a sealed container for 3 to 4 hours, or until completely chilled.

-- Serve cold, topped with your desired garnishes.
+- Serve.
+Serve cold, topped with your desired garnishes.

-*To core your tomatoes, simply scoop out and discard the seeds and any tough white core.
+Tomatoes: To core the tomatoes, simply scoop out and discard the seeds, plus any of the tough white cores.

-**To soak your bread (which will make for better blending), I recommend running it under the sink for a second to soak it with water.
-Then just ring it out completely, and add the bread to the blender or food processor.
+Bread: We typically just use a baguette.
+To soak your bread, I recommend simply running it under the sink for few seconds to soak it with water.
+Then ring our the extra water and add the bread to the blender or food processor.